Taylor Hill (baseball): Amateur

 A native of Nashville, Tennessee, Hill attended Mount Juliet High School and played college baseball at Vanderbilt University.
 In 2009, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 He was drafted by the Cleveland Indians in the 30th round of the 2010 MLB Draft, but did not sign and returned to Vanderbilt for his senior season.
-He was then drafted by the Washington Nationals in the sixth round of the 2011 MLB Draft.

 Washington Nationals

+Hill was drafted by the Washington Nationals in the 6th round, with the 187th overall selection, of the 2011 Major League Baseball draft.
 Hill was called up to the majors for the first time on June 25, 2014.

+On January 6, 2016, Hill was designated for assignment by the Nationals.
+He cleared waivers and was sent outright to the Triple–A Syracuse Chiefs on January 14.

+Hill split the 2017 season between the Double–A Harrisburg Senators and Triple–A Syracuse.
+In 27 games (26 starts) between the two affiliates, he registered a 7–11 record and 5.92 ERA with 73 strikeouts across 153 2/3 innings pitched.
+Hill elected free agency following the season on November 6, 2017.

-He elected free agency on November 6, 2017.
-On January 13, 2018, Hill resigned a minor league deal with the Washington Nationals.
-He was released on March 28, 2018.
+On January 13, 2018, Hill re–signed with Washington on a minor league contract, but was released prior to the season on March 28.

 San Francisco Giants

-On May 27, 2018, Hill signed a minor league deal with the San Francisco Giants and was assigned to AA.
-He became a free agent after the season.
+On May 27, 2018, Hill signed a minor league contract with the San Francisco Giants.
+He made 20 appearances split between the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, accumulating a 1–11 record and 6.16 ERA with 51 strikeouts across 76 innings of work.
+Hill elected free agency following the season on November 2.

 Sioux Falls Canaries

 On March 6, 2019, Hill signed with the Sioux Falls Canaries of the American Association.
+In 12 starts 75 innings he went 6-3 with a 2.52 ERA with 58 strikeouts and throwing 1 complete game.

 Generales de Durango

 On July 27, 2019, Hill's contract was purchased by the Generales de Durango of the Mexican League.
 Hill was released by the Generales on January 30, 2020.
+In 6 starts 27.1 innings he struggled horribly going 2-3 with a 8.89 ERA with 21 strikeouts.

-Coaching
+Coaching career

 In January 2020, Hill joined the Toronto Blue Jays organization as the development coach for the Advanced-A Dunedin Blue Jays.